lukaszgemborowski/pyautobind/README.md

 pyautobind is simple script for wrapping C-headers and libraries into python code. pyautobind will generate python definitions and ctypes code for your C library automatically.
 Just provide headers and let the pyautobind do the magic. **The script won't work with C++ libraries**.

 ## dependencies
 you need libclang and it's python bindings for this script to work correctly.
+Generated script do not have any dependencies to external libraries, it uses only ctypes from Python.

 ## WARNING
 at this moment the script is in very unstable pre-beta stage.
 It may contain many severe BUGS.
 Please do not hesitate to report them directly to me or in project issue tracker.